FREE CASE EVALUATION

 What is Considered Wrongful Death?

-A wrongful death occurs when someone’s life is cut short because another person or entity failed to act with reasonable care, or, worse, acted with outright misconduct.
-Think of situations like a distracted-driver crash, a defective product that malfunctions, or a medical mistake that should never have happened.
-In each case, the death itself wasn’t inevitable; it was the direct result of choices or conditions that could and should have been prevented.
-For the family left behind, the loss is emotional first and foremost, but it quickly spirals into practical hardships, lost income, sudden medical or funeral costs, and an irreplaceable gap in daily life and guidance.
+A wrongful death occurs when someone’s life is cut short because another person or entity failed to act with reasonable care, or acted with outright misconduct.
+A distracted-driver crash on the I-10, a defective product, a preventable medical mistake: in each case, the death was not inevitable.
+It was the direct result of choices or conditions that could and should have been avoided.

-A wrongful-death lawsuit is a civil action filed on behalf of the close relatives or the legal estate of a person who died because someone else acted negligently, recklessly, or intentionally.
+A wrongful death lawsuit is a civil action filed on behalf of the close relatives or legal estate of a person who died because someone else acted negligently, recklessly, or intentionally.
 It is separate from any criminal case the state may pursue.
-Instead of seeking jail time, the suit asks a court (or an insurer) to compensate the family for the tangible and intangible losses tied to the death: lost lifetime earnings, medical or funeral expenses, and the everyday value of a parent’s guidance, a partner’s companionship, or a child’s love.
+Rather than seeking jail time, the suit asks a court or insurer to compensate the family for both tangible and intangible losses: lost lifetime earnings, medical and funeral expenses, and the everyday value of a parent’s guidance, a partner’s companionship, or a child’s love.

-When a preventable death upends a family’s life, a wrongful-death lawyer becomes the point person for every critical step that follows.
-We can’t replace your loss but together, we’ll tell their story, demand accountability and win the justice and compensation your family deserves.
+When a preventable death upends a family’s life, a wrongful death lawyer becomes the point person for every critical step that follows.
+We cannot replace your loss, but together we will tell their story, demand accountability, and win the justice and compensation your family deserves.

 an icon of justice in wrongful death cases